 - Instrumented drying system to simulate R2R process conditions

-- Instrumented testing system for uniaxial extension and bending while monitoring true stress strain and electrical & optical properties.
-Biaxial stretching system with real time optical anisotropy
+- Instrumented testing system for uniaxial extension and bending while monitoring true stress strain and electrical & optical properties including birefringence real time.
+Biaxial stretching system with real time mechano optical measurement system

 The SMART Consortium provides a structure by which interested companies can collaborate with Purdue researchers, and with each other, in the pursuit of exploratory pre-competitive research in low cost IoT device manufacturing, IoT communication and networking as well as data analytics for a variety of applications in healthcare, agriculture, manufacturing, and smart infrastructure.
 Direct benefits of Consortium membership are many, and include: